Olde Oddities

 Life and Death of 9413, a Hollywood Extra, The

 Short, humorous and surreal short about a man who comes to Hollywood with dreams, gets the number 9413 stamped on his forehead, and suffers in Hollywood-extra hell, then goes to heaven.
-Shadow puppet dream-sequences and lots of creative, avant-garde cinematography for its time.
+The story is told in a heavy-handed way, but there are fascinating shadow puppet dream-sequences and lots of creative, avant-garde cinematography for its time.
 The director Slavko Vorkapich also made some incredibly creative and striking montages for various other movies.

 Lot in Sodom